saidvandeklundert/saidvandeklundert.github.io/_posts/napalm.md

 - Cisco NX-OS
 - Juniper JunOS

 These devices are managed through the 'core' drivers that are supported and maintained by the people working on NAPALM.
-These drivers are libraries that have been written to deal with the different vendor APIs and allow NAPALM to deal with these different devices.
+These drivers are libraries that have been written to deal with the vendor APIs.
+They allow NAPALM to deal with the differences that exist between the different vendors.
 The following table displays the current core libraries:

   |                     | EOS       | Junos         | IOS-XR     | NX-OS     | NX-OS SSH  | IOS